-A 2015 systematic review and analysis of 23 studies found that folks who ate quickly were twice as likely as slow eaters to be overweight (1).
+A 2015 systematic review and meta-analysis of 23 studies found that folks who ate quickly were twice as likely as slow eaters to be overweight (1).

 One explanation for this could be that eating slowly helps you eat less without feeling more hungry (2).

 Now, you might be curious just how to make this happen.

 One strategy you might employ is putting your fork down between bites.

 That seems insignificant, but you might find those few seconds to really add up.

 You might also set a target eating time.